 Enhanced customer experience – There are many business cases where AI-embedded OCR helps enhance customer experience.
 For instance, when banks onboard new customers, the technology makes the onboarding process smoother and more agile through mobile integration.

 We have covered multiple benefits of the next generation of OCR technologies.
-But there is still a wide range of different methods and solutions to process documents, and finding the right one can be overwhelming.
+But there is still a wide range of methods and solutions to process documents, and finding the right one can be overwhelming.
 To make your life easier, we created a comparison table of different methods.

 To conclude, OCR technology can bring many benefits to businesses.
 However, more advanced technologies such as IDP perform way better than traditional solutions.
 Of course, no solution is perfect, which is why OCR technology is constantly improving to overcome certain limitations.